CITESmike2023/GLMM-2023-unweighted-model/README.md

 # Change Log

 #### *2023-07-15*
-Code directory updated as required for and *README.md* file updated to include additional introductory text, and hyperlink to the MIKE report.
+Code directory updated as required for the new analysis and *README.md* file updated to include additional introductory text, and hyperlink to the MIKE report.

 #### *2022-05-25*
 *README.md* file updated to include additional introductory text, and hyperlink to the MIKE report.

 The slope analysis code has been expanded to include all the trend analysis reported in the MIKE report.